 2011 ACR/EULAR Definition of Remission in RA

-In 2011, the ACR/EULAR published two data-driven consensus definitions of remission in RA that best predicted “absence of X-ray damage progression and good functional outcomes in the future” (Figure 1, below).1 The first is a Boolean-based definition that requires a patient to satisfy all of the following: a tender and swollen joint count of less than or equal to 1, a C-reactive protein (CRP) level of less than or equal to 1 mg/dL and a patient global assessment (PGA) of arthritis activity of less than or equal to 1 on a 0–10 scale.
+In 2011, the ACR/EULAR published two data-driven consensus definitions of remission in RA that best predicted “absence of X-ray damage progression and good functional outcomes in the future” (see Figure 1, right).1 The first is a Booleanbased definition that requires a patient to satisfy all of the following: both a tender and a swollen joint count of less than or equal to 1, a C-reactive protein (CRP) level of less than or equal to 1 mg/dL, and a patient global assessment (PGA) of arthritis activity of less than or equal to 1 on a 0–10 scale.
 The second is a Simplified Disease Activity Index (SDAI) score of less than or equal to 3.3.
 The SDAI is a sum of the tender and swollen joint counts, CRP level, PGA and provider global assessment of arthritis activity.2

 The committee recommended that one of these definitions be selected as an outcome and that the results on both be reported in clinical trials.
 The 28-joint Disease Activity Score (DAS28), a measure still commonly used in clinical trials, was notably absent from recommended remission definitions.

 Like all developed criteria, these were “provisionally approved” and await validation in an independent sample for final approval.
 A final version is expected soon, but an exact date has not been specified.

 Since publication of the provisional criteria, three main concerns have arisen: the ongoing use of the DAS28 to define remission in clinical trials, the use of CRP as part of remission definitions and the appropriateness of including PGA in remission definitions.
 Felson et al. addressed each concern in an editorial in January.3